 As a whole, the bill transfers wealth from working families to the ultra-rich-ultimately at the expense of our students.
 It extends tax breaks created by the 2017 Tax Cuts and Jobs Act that overwhelmingly benefit the wealthy, large corporations, and other big businesses.
-Simultaneously, it shreds the social safety net and swells the national debt by as much as \$5.2 trillion over the next 10 years, according to the nonpartisan Committee for a Responsible Federal Budget.
+Simultaneously, it shreds the social safety net and adds at least \$3.3 trillion to the national debt-far more than the \$2.4 trillion the version previously passed by the House would add.